Queensland Zero Emission Vehicle Rebate Scheme

 NOAs can be generated for those who do not generate income through employment (i.e., retired individuals).

-Dutiable value is the total amount paid (including GST) for the vehicle, which includes delivery costs, accessories and options added to the vehicle and any other charges or fees levied by the dealer on the purchaser.
+Dutiable value means the purchase price of the ZEV, including all accessories and options added to the vehicle and any other charges or fees levied by the dealer on the purchaser.

-No, the ZEV Rebate Scheme is limited to one rebate per individual.
+No, the ZEV Rebate Scheme is limited to one rebate per individual for the life of the scheme.

-Members of your household may still be eligible for a rebate.
+Members of your household may still be eligible for a rebate as long as all other Scheme eligibility criteria is met.

 Yes, you would be eligible to receive a rebate on this basis provided you meet all other Scheme eligibility criteria.

-No, the increased threshold of $68,000 (including GST) for ZEV Rebate Scheme is only applicable for vehicles purchased on or after 21 April 2023.
+No, the increased threshold of $68,000 (including GST) for ZEV Rebate Scheme is only applicable for eligible new vehicles purchased on or after 21 April 2023.

 No. The ZEV rebate scheme commenced on 1 July 2022, and clear program guidelines outlining eligibility requirements were published when the scheme was launched and can be read here.